 Eligible devices are: echo dot, echo plus, echo, alexa, echo studio, echo input, fire tv, and echo spot.

 For better quality, Amazon Music HD has individual and family plans.
 Nonprime members individual accounts are $14.99 a month and for family plans it is $19.99 a month.

 Prime members can enjoy Amazon Music HD at a discounted rate, individual plans are $12.99 and family plans are $14.99.
 Amazon Music HD does not currently offer discounts for students or other groups.

 If you are a prime member, these are the prices for Amazon Music Unlimited plans: Students are $0.99 per month, individual accounts are $7.99, family accounts are $149/year vs 14.99$, comes out to $12.40 a month,

 Calling all my music geeks that aim for the best of the best.
-I introduce to you, Tidal, a service with better audio quality, album exlcusives, and livestreams for fans to easily discover new music and events that are viewed on the app.
+I introduce to you, Tidal, music streaming services with better audio quality, album exlcusives, and livestreams for fans.
+Tidal makes music discovery easier with their exclusivity.

 What seperates Tidal from the rest is they do audio and some video which definitely appeals to users who already know what they like and want to stream it in the best way possible.

 Tidal prides themselves in having the best audio quality.
 If you choose their HiFi plan you can really step things up.
 Let’s get into their strengths and weaknesses.